The guide to gay Madrid

 Where to Stay in Madrid

 Most gay travelers stay near the Chueca gay district, Gran Via, and Sol/Cortes.
-These central areas offer a great base to explore Madrid’s best sights and gay scenes.
+These central areas offer a great base from which to explore Madrid’s best sights and gay scenes.
 Some hotels are gay-owned and very gay-friendly.

 For our list of recommended hotels in Madrid, visit Misterb&b or Booking or on The gay passport.